SAP/abap-file-formats/doc/specification.md

 followed by a space and the desired value.

 ### Length Specification
-Choosing an ABAP data type with length specification leads to the fact that the field `maxLength` is written.
-In order to do this also for ABAP types whose length is not already set or to specify a minimum length, the annoations
+Choosing an ABAP data type with length specification results in the field `maxLength` being written.
+In order to do this including ABAP types whose length is not already set or to specify a minimum length, the annotations
 ```abap
 "! $maxLength value
 "! $minLength value